robbytables/bug-free-invention/unit-6-flask/instructor-resources/05-flask-templates/05-templates-slides.md

 **Teaching Tip:**

-- Talk for a few minutes here about design patterns, and why it's important to split data from presentation.
+- Talk for a few minutes here about design patterns and why it's important to split data from presentation.
 </aside>

 We use templates to: